Support information for this lesson:

 - Natural variation in alcohol tolerance -> GO

-- Fruit flies also have ADH and ALDH which display natural variations -> GO
+- Also ADH and ALDH of flies display natural variations -> GO

 - Adh alleles undergo Darwinian selection processes -> GO